 - If you don’t have your own wheels, V-Line offers daily bus services from Melbourne to Apollo Bay that stop at points along the Great Ocean Road.

-- Campfires are generally prohibited, especially over summer (heed the bushfire warnings).
+- Campfires are generally prohibited, especially in summer.
+(Heed the bushfire warnings.)